ckormanyos/gamma_f77/README.md

 ## Calculation Method

-The real-valued gamma function can be readily calculated using the series expansion for its inverse near the origin.
+The real-valued gamma function, $\Gamma\left(x\right)$ can be readily calculated using a series expansion for its inverse near the origin.
-Large values greater than one use recurrence.
-For negative the positive-valued function is first calculated and the value for negative argument is obtaind via reflection.
+Large arguments valued greater than one use recurrence.
+For negative argument, the function value for the corresponding positive-valued argument is first calculated and the value for negative argument is obtaind via reflection.

-We consider the series expansion
+Consider the series expansion

 $$ \frac{1}{\Gamma(z)}\approx \sum_{k=1}^{n} a^{k} z^{k}\text{.}$$